rkillickdev/the-coffee-run/README.md

 ![Deployed Site Background Image](assets/images/coffee-art.webp)

-I also centered the 'Run Program' button and changed the colour to fit better with the background image being used.
+I also centred the 'Run Program' button and changed the colour to fit better with the background image being used.
 I uploaded the coffee art background image to the [coolors website](https://coolors.co/) and used the palette generator tool to create a complimentary palette.
 I chose #C26F31 'Copper' as the colour for the button:

 ![Background Image Colour Palette](docs/colour-palette/coffee-run-colour-palette.png)